ANNOUNCEMENT OF DATE CHANGE FOR 2024

 The foursomes match play event is held over 4 days usually during the Easter holidays and attracts amateur golfers from all around the world.

-The field is made up of 128 pairs who compete for the Geoffrey Lubbock Challenge Cup (2019 winners Laurence & Thomas Shiels pictured below).
+The field is made up of 128 pairs who compete for the Geoffrey Lubbock Challenge Cup (2022 winners pictured below, Andrew & Tristan Greenleaf).
 A practice day is scheduled the day before the tournament which is then played as shown below:

 Day 1 – 128 pairs compete in Round 1